 Medication is a possibility.
 You will need a physician to prescribe it.

 Some types of chronic anxiety require more specialized approaches.
 Post Traumatic Stress Disorder is one.
 PTSD results from emotionally painful shock.
 Afterwards the victim lives in fear, expects danger to lurk around every corner.
 Flashbacks and dreams can bring the danger back as large as life.
 PTSD victims avoid talking about their experience because the memories bring back the pain.
 Yet talking with a safe person can gradually defang those memories.
-It helps to have support to confront your pain and end it’s power.
+Support helps you to confront your pain and end it’s power.

 ANXIETY RESOURCES: